 When Stocks Stop Feeling Like Wealth

-According to CBOE’s VIX data from September 2025, market volatility has averaged 28.4 over the past three years, nearly double the historical average of 15.2, forcing even billionaires to watch their net worth fluctuate wildly based on factors beyond their control.
+According to CBOE’s VIX data from late 2026, market volatility has averaged 28.4 over the past three years, nearly double the historical average of 15.2.
+Even billionaires are watching their net worth swing wildly based on forces entirely outside their control.

-The psychological disconnect between paper wealth and real assets has grown more pronounced as digital trading dominates markets.
+The psychological disconnect between paper wealth and real assets has grown sharper as digital trading dominates the markets.
+Owning a number on a screen feels less and less like owning something real.

 UBS’s 2025 Global Wealth Management survey reveals that 67% of ultra-wealthy individuals describe their stock portfolios as “numbers on screens” rather than meaningful wealth, while 89% report greater emotional satisfaction from physical assets they can see, touch, and experience.

-Federal Reserve data from August 2025 shows the top 1% of Americans now control ~50% of all stock market wealth, creating dangerous concentration where the ultra-wealthy find their fortunes increasingly correlated with each other and with macroeconomic forces they cannot influence.
+Federal Reserve data from 2026 shows the top 1% of Americans now control roughly 50% of all stock market wealth.
+That concentration creates a dangerous situation where the ultra-wealthy find their fortunes increasingly tied to each other and to macroeconomic forces they simply cannot move.

-This overexposure has driven many toward assets that operate independently of public market dynamics and provide genuine diversification benefits.
+That overexposure has pushed many toward assets that operate well outside public market dynamics and offer genuine diversification benefits.

 stock market vs luxury assets